Code-Institute-Submissions/Solitudes/README.md

 Solitudes is hosted by using GitHub and is being deployed directly from the master branch.
 The deployed website will be automatically updated upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must either be named "index.html" and includes adjustments on all other additional html- pages, when required.
+Delopyment is being executed with the use of git bash: git status-> git add -A-> git commit -a -m "enter comments"-> git push-> ; 'enter name page creator and password'.

 There's a minimum to no differences between the developped and deployed version.
 All requests and approved changes may only be made with apporval by creator.